Acery123/Acery123/README.md

 - 👋 Hi, I’m Acery or GG101xAcery or Ace
-- 👀 I’m interested in Typescript
+- 👀 I’m interested in Javascript & Typescript
-- 🌱 I’m currently learning: Nothing
+- 🌱 I’m currently learning: JS & TS
 - 📫 How to reach me by adding me on discord Discord Tag: Acery#1938